jgregori/Bb_rest_helper/README.md

 5. Differences between a **POST, PUT, PATCH** requests.

-    the only difference is that these requests need an additional JSON payload, as per the API definition, to be able to create and/or update records, also the right method needs to be selected from the Bb_request class (i.e. Bb_POST for a post request).
+   The only difference is that these requests need an additional JSON payload, as per the API definition, to be able to create and/or update records, also the      right method needs to be selected from the Bb_request class (i.e. Bb_POST for a post request).

         #example of a json payload to create courses in Learn
         payload={